ankschoubey/blog/src/content/post/dev-life/software-architecture/layers/decoupling-dtos-transactional-systems.md

 ## Ending: Single Responsibility Preserved

 The service layer should not be tied to any view and should be general enough to cater to all.
+It should only deal with business logic.

 Transactional poses a unique challenge.
 If an entity has fields with Lazy fetch, they can't be fetched outside transactional, which is why many codebases tie the service layer to the controller layer.